easybuilders/easybuild/docs/Easyconfigs_index.rst

 The index file (a hidden file named ``.eb-path-index``) will be created in the specified directory.
-It will contain a list of (relative) paths for all files in that directory, along with some metadata: the time at which the index file has created and a timestamp that indicates how long the index is considered to be valid (see :ref:`easyconfigs_index_max_age`).
+It will contain a list of (relative) paths for all files in that directory, along with some metadata: the time at which the index file was created and a timestamp that indicates how long the index is considered to be valid (see :ref:`easyconfigs_index_max_age`).

 .. note::